montroly/fansyloader/conf.md

 ### Multiple configurations

 Fansyloader can also be started with a different configuration folder.
-To do this, the `-c` flag can be used to specify another configuration order, which will be created if it does not already exist.
+For this purpose the `-c` flag can be used to specify another directory from which the configuration should be loaded.
+If the directory does not exist it will be created.

 ```bash
 # example